Jaygagaga/UGErebuttal/README.md

 //Reviewer 1: WHbG//

-1. **Benchmark is insufficiently novel**.
-We thank the reviewer for this suggestion.
-While the individual task formats are conceptually familiar, our benchmark is, to the best of our knowledge, the **first to incorporate urban spatial graphs as a first-class input modality** for evaluating multimodal embedding models.
+We thank the reviewer for insightful suggestions.
+**1. Benchmark is insufficiently novel** .Our benchmark is, to the best of our knowledge, the **first to incorporate urban spatial graphs as a first-class input modality** for evaluating multimodal embedding models.
-By treating spatial graphs as an additional modality, the benchmark introduces a **new evaluation setting** where models must jointly align **visual, textual, and structured spatial information**.
-In this context, even conventional tasks become **previously unexplored** for embedding models with spatial inputs.
+- This introduces a **new evaluation setting**, where models must jointly align **visual, textual, and structured spatial information**, making standard tasks **unexplored under graph-augmented inputs**.

-The primary aim of this work is to evaluate whether multimodal embeddings can **capture structured urban spatial knowledge**, specifically through:
+- The goal is not new tasks, but to test whether embeddings can **capture structured urban spatial knowledge**, via:
-- (i) **urban spatial graphs**, and
+  - **(i) spatial graphs**, and
-- (ii) **designed spatial signals in SRPs and SCCs**.
+  - **(ii) designed spatial signals (SRPs, SCCs)**.
-Rather than proposing new task types, we **reframe standard tasks** to test whether embeddings can encode **relational and spatial structure beyond visual appearance**.
-We want to emphasize the **data-level contribution** of our work.
-Our two-stage dataset provides **complementary supervision signals**:
+- We also want to emphasize the **data-level contribution**:
-- **Stage 1 (SRPs/SCCs):** injects spatial awareness via **language-aligned spatial reasoning paths and contextual descriptions**, grounding images within their surrounding urban context.
+  - **Stage 1 (SRPs/SCCs):** injects spatial awareness via language-aligned reasoning cues.
-- **Stage 2 (graph conditioning):** introduces **explicit spatial structure** through urban graphs, enabling the model to encode **topological and relational information**.
+  - **Stage 2 (graph conditioning):** introduces explicit **topological and relational structure**.

-This design allows spatial knowledge to be **progressively aligned and injected** into the embedding space.
+This design enables **progressive injection of spatial knowledge** into the embedding space.

-2. **No analysis for the failure cases**.
-We thank the reviewer for this insightful comment.
-We note that this behavior appears to be **model-specific variance**.
-Following the suggestion, we also undertake an error case analysis on Nearest POI task in Beijing.
-In one representative example, the model predicts a POI A located along a nearby main road, while the ground-truth POI B lies slightly closer but along a parallel pedestrian-accessible path.
-Both candidates are spatially close and share similar local context, but the model favors the POI A more strongly connected to the dominant road structure.
-This suggests that the model may rely more on **coarse structural proximity cues (e.g., road connectivity)**, which can make **fine-grained distance distinctions between nearby candidates more challenging**.
+2. **No analysis for the failure cases**.We note that this behavior appears to be **model-specific variance**.
+Following the suggestion, we also undertake an error case analysis on Nearest POI task in Beijing.In one example, the model predicts a POI along a nearby main road, while the ground truth is slightly closer on a parallel pedestrian path.
+Although both are spatially close, the model favors the POI with stronger road connectivity, suggesting reliance on **coarse structural proximity cues**, which makes **fine-grained distance distinctions** more challenging.

-3. **CityLens**.
-CityLens focuses on urban socio-economic prediction from visual data, formulated as supervised learning over predefined indicators.
+4. **CityLens**.CityLens focuses on urban socio-economic prediction from visual data, formulated as supervised learning over predefined indicators.
 In contrast, our work targets representation learning and evaluation, aiming to assess whether multimodal embeddings can align visual, textual, and spatial graph information.
-In particular, our benchmark differs by (1) introducing spatial graphs as an input modality, and (2) formulating tasks as retrieval and ranking, rather than prediction.
 We will cite CityLens and clarify this distinction in the revision.

-4. **How the our work avoid leakage between training and evaluation**.
-We take several steps to avoid leakage between training (SRP/SCC) and evaluation:
+**6. Data leakage.** We take several steps to avoid leakage between training (SRP/SCC) and evaluation:
-- **Spatially separated candidate construction:**
+- **Spatial separation:**
-  Candidate sets are constructed based on **spatial proximity to the anchor image**, with candidates sampled within a radius of 100–1000 meters.
-Importantly, anchor locations in the training and test sets are **spatially separated**, such that their corresponding local subgraphs (up to 1000 nodes) have minimal or no overlap.
-This reduces the risk of shared entities or graph structures.
+  Anchor locations in train/test sets are **spatially separated**, so their local subgraphs (≤1000 nodes) have minimal or no overlap.
-- **Test-set-only candidate supplementation:**
+- **Independent candidate pools:**
-  When the required number of candidates (e.g., 20) cannot be satisfied within the local neighborhood, additional candidates are sampled from **other instances within the test set**, ensuring that candidate pools remain independent of training data.
+  When local candidates are insufficient, additional candidates are sampled **only from the test set**, ensuring no training data is used.
-- **Mitigation of name/text overlap:**
+- **Mitigating overlap:**
-  While entity names (e.g., common street or POI names) may naturally recur in urban environments—for example, similar street names such as *“Nan Xiaojie”* and *“Bei Xiaojie”* in areas like Dongzhimen or Xizhimen in Beijing—the **specific spatial configurations, local subgraphs, and SRP/SCC descriptions** associated with each anchor location are distinct across splits.
-This mitigates near-duplicate or template-level leakage.
+  While entity names may recur, the **spatial configurations, subgraphs, and SRP/SCC descriptions** are distinct across splits, reducing near-duplicate leakage.
-We will clarify this data construction process more explicitly in the appendix.
+We will clarify this process in the appendix.

 5. **Test UGE on coordinates-based geolocation test set**.
 We thank the reviewer for this suggestion.
 To better contextualize geolocation ranking, we additionally evaluate on the IM2GPS3K benchmark (used by PIGEON/Geo-R) by converting coordinate predictions into our ranking setting.
 - **Protocol:**